 - Refinery & Industrial Waste – flexicoker gas, fluid catalytic cracker gas, flue gases

 The opportunity to convert waste gases into hydrogen is significant.
-As an example, if the eXERO™ Process was used to convert the world’s blast furnace and basic oxygen furnace steel waste gases into hydrogen, approximately 40 million tons/year of hydrogen could be produced, which equates to nearly half of the world’s current hydrogen production1.
-The eXERO™ Process may also be used to convert ammonia into fuel cell grade purity hydrogen.
-Partially cracked ammonia is used in the anode to produce high purity hydrogen from steam in the cathode of the eXERO™ Process.
-Unlike traditional processes, since the ammonia stream is intrinsically separated from the hydrogen stream in the eXERO™ Process, the hydrogen stream remains uncontaminated with residual ammonia.
+As an example, if the eXERO™ technology platform was used to convert the world’s blast furnace and basic oxygen furnace steel waste gases into hydrogen, approximately 40 million tons/year of hydrogen could be produced, which equates to nearly half of the world’s current hydrogen production1.
+The eXERO™ technology platform may also be used to convert ammonia into fuel cell grade purity hydrogen.
+Partially cracked ammonia is used in the anode to produce high purity hydrogen from steam in the cathode of the eXERO™ technology platform.
+Unlike traditional processes, since the ammonia stream is intrinsically separated from the hydrogen stream in the eXERO™ technology platform, the hydrogen stream remains uncontaminated with residual ammonia.
 Today’s state-of-the-art ammonia cracking processes typically use ruthenium, iron, or nickel-based catalysts to crack ammonia into hydrogen.
 However, this traditional process route results in residual amounts of uncracked ammonia and nitrogen in the product hydrogen20.
 Even trace concentrations of ammonia in a PEM fuel cell can cause rapid degradation.
 Alternatively, if the hydrogen is to be liquefied, which is typically the case for road transport, low concentrations of NH3 and N2 will freeze in the liquefaction process, damaging the equipment.
 The residual ammonia from traditional cracking processes must therefore be removed through a secondary process, often involving an expensive palladium-based catalyst, to reach liquefaction and fuel cell grade purity20.
-The eXERO™ Process avoids this complexity altogether.
+The eXERO™ technology platform avoids this complexity altogether.

 - Collins, Leigh (2021-05-18).
 “A net-zero world ‘would require 306 million tonnes of green hydrogen per year by 2050’: IEA | Recharge”.
 Recharge | Latest renewable energy news.
 Archived from the original on 2021-05-21.